-- Influence tactics shift as Australian response expands: Chinese Communist Party influence efforts became more adversarial and coercive during the coverage period of 2019-21.
-Softer approaches, through content sharing agreements with Australian media and an agreement with the state of Victoria to join the Belt and Road Initiative, were cancelled in 2020–21.
+- Influence tactics shift as Australian response expands: Chinese Communist Party (CCP) influence efforts became more adversarial and coercive during the coverage period of the report.
+Softer approaches, through content sharing agreements with Australian media and an agreement with the state of Victoria to join the Belt and Road Initiative (BRI), were canceled in 2020–21.
 Chinese authorities detained an Australian journalist in China and forced the remaining correspondents to leave, while Beijing described local reporting as “poisoning” bilateral relations in its list of “14 Disputes” against Canberra.

 - Fewer state media interactions: During the coverage period, local outlets largely eschewed the Chinese party-state’s efforts to influence them through paid inserts.
-Local media group Nine Entertainment, which publishes The Sydney Morning Herald, The Age, and Australian Financial Review quietly discontinued cooperation agreements with China Daily to publish China Watch inserts.
-Public Special Broadcasting Service stopped broadcasting content from China Central Television and China Global Television Network following a civil society complaint over forced televisions confessions by political prisoners in China.
-Most state media content that is locally accessible, including social media posts and Global Times articles, is poorly received by Australian audiences.
+Local media group Nine Entertainment, which publishes the Sydney Morning Herald, the Age, and the Australian Financial Review, quietly discontinued cooperation agreements with China Daily to publish China Watch inserts.
+The public Special Broadcasting Service (SBS) stopped broadcasting content from state outlets China Central Television (CCTV) and China Global Television Network (CGTN) following a civil society complaint over forced televised confessions by political prisoners in China.
+Most Chinese state media content that is locally accessible in Australia, including social media posts and Global Times articles, is poorly received by Australian audiences.
 State outlets do maintain a physical presence in Canberra, Sydney, and Melbourne.

 - Heightened public distrust: Bilateral ties have come under intense public scrutiny, rendering the Chinese Communist Party’s influence efforts largely ineffective.
 Public perceptions of Chinese governance, Beijing’s human rights record, bilateral economic cooperation, and Chinese president Xi Jinping’s leadership have all worsened during the coverage period.
 In a 2020 Lowy Institute poll, over 80 percent of Australian respondents expressed concern about Chinese government influence.

 - Limited disinformation campaigns: Chinese officials and state media have amplified distorted images.
-In 2020, for example, a Chinese government spokesperson took to social media to share an image of an Australian soldier placing a knife at an Afghan child’s throat.
+In 2020, for example, a Chinese government spokesperson took to social media to share a digitally altered image of an Australian soldier placing a knife at an Afghan child’s throat.
 Analytics firms found that the post was boosted by inauthentic accounts and that the Chinese consulate in Sydney had amplified information from inauthentic sources.
-There were also examples of misinformation on WeChat by Australian MPs to mislead Chinese Australian voters.
+There were also examples of misinformation on WeChat by Australian MPs to mislead Chinese-Australian voters.

-- Chinese authorities pressure Australian correspondents: Australian media stopped placing correspondents in China in September 2020, after Chinese authorities sought to question two reporters from Australia Broadcasting Corporation and Australian Financial Review who were then pulled out by their outlets.
-Cheng Lei, an Australian journalist working with state outlet China Global Television Network, was detained in August 2020 and accused of disseminating state secrets; Cheng’s trial began behind closed doors in March 2022.
+- Chinese authorities pressure Australian correspondents: Australian media stopped placing correspondents in China in September 2020, after Chinese authorities sought to question two reporters from the Australia Broadcasting Corporation (ABC) and the Australian Financial Review who were then pulled out by their outlets.
+Cheng Lei, an Australian business journalist and news anchor working with CGTN, was detained by Chinese authorities in August 2020 and accused of disseminating state secrets; Cheng’s trial began behind closed doors in March 2022.

 - Weak defamation protection for media investigations: Though Australia has laws related to preventing strategic lawsuits against public participation, press freedom groups raised concern over the lack of protection for public interest reporting in a court case related to an investigative report on suspected Chinese Communist Party foreign influence.
-The court ruled against Australia Broadcast Corporation and Fairfax Media in a February 2021 defamation lawsuit and awarded $400,000 to the plaintiff, an Australian-Chinese businessman.
+The court ruled against ABC and Fairfax Media in a February 2021 defamation lawsuit and awarded US$400,000 to the plaintiff, an Chinese-Australian businessman.

-- Strong regulatory environment: An independent regulator and several laws govern the local media sector, with transparency mechanisms regarding foreign ownership and limiting cross-ownership.
-While a 2018 foreign influence law has been lauded as a step towards transparency of foreign actors’ activities in Australia.
-However, it has been met with criticism for fostering an environment of racialized suspicion of ethnic Chinese, who are sometimes accused of functioning as agents of Beijing.
+- Strong regulatory environment: An independent regulator and several laws govern the local media sector, requiring transparency regarding foreign ownership and limiting cross-ownership.
+While a 2018 foreign influence law has been lauded as a step toward transparency of foreign actors’ activities in Australia, it has been met with criticism for fostering an environment of racialized suspicion of ethnic Chinese people, who are sometimes accused of functioning as agents of Beijing.